ynloultratech/graphql-bundle/doc/crud-operations.md

 ## LIST

-The **list** operation is used to fetch multiple nodes from database
+The **list** operation is used to fetch multiple nodes from database.

-To enable this operation must add the `CRUDOperations` annotation to the entity with **"list"** included.
+To enable this operation must add the `QueryList` annotation to the entity.

 ````php
 use Doctrine\ORM\Mapping as ORM;